Evolving Permit Limits for Wastewater Lagoons Protect the Environment

 Lemna Environmental Technologies

 Our team recently designed a LEMNA treatment system for the City of Earling, Iowa, whose facility was at maximum capacity.
-Their lagoon system is landlocked with an unwilling seller around it, making expansion a difficult solution.
+Their lagoon system is landlocked with an unwilling seller, making expansion a difficult solution.
 The LEMNA system allowed the city to maintain its current footprint while greatly increasing treatment capacity.

 A NitrOx® Reactor is a compact, easy-to-install system that enhances lagoons by heating the water to maintain the temperature needed to keep bacteria active.
 Situated next to a lagoon, these low-cost systems are relatively easy to maintain and operate.
-However, because the system helps regulate water temperature, utility costs will likely increase.
+However, utility costs will likely increase because the system helps regulate water temperature.

 Norway’s Wastewater Treatment Plant improvement project utilizes a NitrOx® Reactor.
 This was determined to be the best course of action because it can manage the ammonia removal process while still utilizing the existing aerated lagoon treatment system.